 Fix CIDManager New Service Provider Notification

-CIDManager is highlighted for the notification that it sends to users when detected new service provider on phone.
+CIDManager is highlighted for the notification that it sends to users when detected a new service provider on phone.
 Also, sometimes it keeps sending the notification even when proper instruction is followed after changing the service provider.

 In the first notification, it says “Tap here to use your new service provider’s apps and settings“.
 When we tap on it, it later says “To use your new service provider’s apps and settings, you need to factory reset your phone.
 All of your user data will be deleted, and some services may no longer be available“.